How to Create A New Year Health Challenge

 Ready to start enrolling participants?

-Healthie’s program tool allows wellness professionals to build custom programs and wellness challenges within their provider account.
+Healthie’s program tool in our free Starter Plan allows wellness professionals to build custom programs and wellness challenges within their provider account.

 - Organize all participants within a group, and share specific forms and educational materials with the group